 The Trail

-The Montane Lapland Arctic Ultra takes place on snowmobile trails Northwest and Northeast of Överkalix.
+The Bright Equipment Lapland Arctic Ultra takes place on snowmobile trails Northwest and Northeast of Överkalix.

 Maps

-The below map shows the trail for the MLAU 20 and 50 km race.
+The below map shows the trail for the BELAU 20 and 50 km race.
 Start is in the same location as our other distances, i.e. right next to the Grand Arctic Resort in Överkalix.
 The first aid station is at km 9.4.
 The 20 km finish line is at the Rödupp ice road.
-Athletes who finish here and 50 km athletes who pass through,. can get a hot drink and snacks.
+Athletes who finish here and 50 km athletes who pass through, can get a hot drink and snacks.
 The next aid station for the 50 km is at our Laxforsberget checkpoint.
 There we have a hot meal, hot drink and snacks.
-We may also have crew parked at km 45.6 km.
-This will be confirmed at the briefing.
+We will also have crew parked at km 45.6 km.
 The finish line of the 50 km race is at Jockfall.

 Trail Facts